Background pattern

 Do not take Stribild

-- alfuzosin(used to treat an enlarged prostate)
+• alfuzosin (used to treat enlarged prostate)

-- amiodarone, quinidine(used to correct irregular heartbeats)
+• amiodarone, quinidine (used to correct irregular heartbeats)

-- dabigatran(used to prevent and treat blood clots)
+• dabigatran (used to prevent and treat blood clots)

-- carbamazepine, phenobarbital, phenytoin(used to prevent seizures)
+• carbamazepine, phenobarbital, phenytoin (used to prevent seizures)

-- rifampicin(used to prevent and treat tuberculosis and other infections)
+• rifampicin (used to prevent and treat tuberculosis and other infections)

-- dihydroergotamine, ergotamine, ergometrine(used to treat migraines)
+• dihydroergotamine, ergotamine, ergometrine (used to treat migraines)

-- cisapride(used to relieve certain stomach problems)
+• cisapride (used to relieve certain stomach problems)

--St. John's Wort(Hypericum perforatum, a herbal remedy used for depression and anxiety) or products containing it
+• St. John's Wort (Hypericum perforatum, a herbal remedy used for depression and anxiety) or products that contain it

-- lovastatin, simvastatin(used to reduce cholesterol in the blood)
+• lovastatin, simvastatin (used to lower cholesterol in the blood)

-- pimozide, lurasidone(used to treat abnormal thoughts or feelings)
+• pimozide, lurasidone (used to treat abnormal thoughts or feelings)

--sildenafil(used to treat pulmonary arterial hypertension, a lung disease that makes it hard to breathe)
+• sildenafil (used to treat pulmonary arterial hypertension, a disease of the lung that makes it difficult to breathe)

--midazolamgiven orally, triazolamm(used to help sleep and/or relieve anxiety)
+• midazolam given by mouth, triazolam (used to help you sleep and/or relieve anxiety)

-?If you find yourself in any of these circumstances, do not take Stribild and consult your doctor immediately.
+If you are in any of these situations, do not take Stribild and consult your doctor immediately.

 Warnings and precautions

-You must remain under the supervision of yourdoctor while taking Stribild.
+You must remain under the supervision of your doctor while taking Stribild.

-Consult your doctor before starting to take Stribild:
+Consult your doctor before starting Stribild:

-If you have liver problems or a history of liver disease, including hepatitis.
+• If you have liver problems or a history of liver disease, including hepatitis.

 Patients with liver disease, including chronic hepatitis B or C, treated with antiretrovirals, have a higher risk of severe and potentially life-threatening liver complications.
-If you have hepatitis B infection, your doctor will carefully consider the best treatment regimen for you.
+If you have a hepatitis B infection, your doctor will carefully consider the best treatment regimen for you.

-If you are over 65 years old.
+• If you are over 65 years old.
 Stribild has not been studied in patients over 65 years old.
-If you are over this age and have been prescribedStribild, your doctor will monitor you closely.
+If you are over this age and have been prescribed Stribild, your doctor will monitor you closely.

-?If you find yourself in any of these circumstances, consult your doctor before starting to take Stribild.
+If you are in any of these situations, consult your doctor before starting Stribild.

 While taking Stribild